California Poppy

 • Anyone taking sedating medications

 Never operate vehicles or machinery after use.
-Discontinue immediately if unusual symptoms or allergic reactions occur.
+Discontinue immediately if unusual symptoms or allergic reactions occur, such as skin rashes, swelling, or difficulty breathing.

 Legal Status

 California Poppy is completely legal throughout the United States.
-The DEA does not classify it as a controlled substance.1 You can legally possess, cultivate, sell, and consume this herb without restrictions or permits.
+The DEA does not classify it as a controlled substance.1 You can freely possess, cultivate, sell, and consume this herb without any permits or restrictions.

-This unrestricted status makes California Poppy easy to find for home use:
+This unrestricted status makes California Poppy easy to source for home use:

 • Health food stores and natural markets